 Pahangog falls is stunning and as it turns out there are 2 or sometimes 3 streams of water creating beautiful cascade.
 And as many other waterfalls in the Philippines, a pool with a vibrant blue color which seems to call you to jump in.

-The ride from the forest the chocolate hills is a 20 km straightforward drive along small villages, rice fields and you will probably pass by a few carabaos walking the streets.
-Dome shaped hills will suddenly come out every corner until riding up the main viewpoint looking over loads of uniform shaped hills with nothing but grass growing on them.
+The ride from the forest to the Chocolate Hills is a 20 km straightforward drive along small villages, rice fields and you will probably pass by a few carabaos walking along the streets.
+Dome shaped hills will suddenly come out from every corner until riding up to the main viewpoint looking over loads of uniform shaped hills with nothing but grass growing on them.

-Loboc River Cruise: After the chocolate hills you can ride back down to South Bohol.
-This is the Loboc River is engulfed by a tropical landscape and mountains and lined with palm trees.
+Loboc River Cruise: After the Chocolate Hills you can ride back down to South Bohol to Loboc River.
+This river is engulfed by a tropical landscape and mountains and lined with palm trees.
 If you Google Loboc River cruise the directions will take you to the jumping-off point for a boat ride along the river.
-It is more of a cruise and with 700pesos ($14) you can jump aboard one of the cruises which will also include lunch.
-This will be the most scenic lunch breaks during your Bohol itinerary.
+It is more of a cruise and with 700 pesos ($14) you can jump aboard one of the cruises which will also include lunch.
+This will be the most scenic lunch break during your Bohol itinerary.